 Make a dehumidifier

 If your basement is too damp, try this easy-to-make dehumidifier.
 Fill an empty coffee can with salt and leave it in a corner where it will be undisturbed.
 Replace the salt at monthly intervals or as needed.

 Once you’ve cleaned out the coffee can, use a nail or screwdriver to create holes in a creative design.
 Add a candle at night and the light will shine through the holes.

 Keep carpets dry

 Place plastic coffee-can lids under houseplants as saucers.
 They will protect carpets or wood floors and catch any excess water.
-Try these genius uses for your spare coffee filters as well.

 Create a canister for pet treats

 Decorate an old coffee can with paw prints and your pet’s name and store their favorite treats in there.